yann-boyer/OKUR/README.md

 ```
+$ cd bin
 $ ./okur /path/to/the/rom
 ```

 Now, if you are on a Windows system you should use prebuilt binary on the Release section :
+(Windows build is out of date !
+Don't use it !)

 https://github.com/yann-boyer/OKUR/releases/tag/V1.0